Shait6/Multi-VM/README.md

 	- `backupPolicy.bicep` — creates Daily and/or Weekly backup policy resources, with retention and schedule settings.
 	- `userAssignedIdentity.bicep` — creates the user-assigned managed identity used by policy remediations; outputs resource id and principal id.
 	- `roleAssignment.bicep` — helper to give the UAI Contributor rights on the vault RG (so remediation can create protected items).
-	- `deploy-policy-subscription.bicep` — subscription-scoped template that creates the policy assignment and a remediation resource which runs against existing non-compliant VMs.
+	- (Removed legacy template) `deploy-policy-subscription.bicep` now superseded by `modules/backupAutoEnablePolicy.bicep` + remediation.
 	- `backupAutoEnablePolicy.bicep` / `autoEnablePolicy.rule.json` — policy definition template and rule JSON used by the workflows to create the DeployIfNotExists definition (the workflow replaces placeholders like vault name and role definition id before creating the policy).

 	- `Set-DeploymentParameters.ps1` — central parameter generator (normalize schedule times/days, compute retention values, write `main.parameters.json`).
-	- `Create-ResourceGroup.ps1` — idempotent RG creation helper used by CI.
-	- `Deploy-Backup.ps1` — small wrapper used by the Azure DevOps pipeline to run the group deployment.
 	- `Wait-For-AadPrincipal.ps1` — helper to poll AAD until a service principal for the UAI exists (used to avoid PrincipalNotFound timing errors).
-	- `Deploy-AutoEnablePolicySubscription.ps1` / `Deploy-AuditPolicy.ps1` — legacy/scripted alternatives for policy creation (the pipelines use a param-file + `az deployment sub create` or direct `az policy` commands depending on flow).
+	- `Deploy-AutoEnablePolicySubscription.ps1` / `Deploy-AuditPolicy.ps1` — subscription-scope policy deployments (auto-enable and audit flows).
+	- (Removed legacy scripts) `Create-ResourceGroup.ps1`, `Deploy-Backup.ps1`, `Enable-VMBackup.ps1`, `Configure-VaultReplication.ps1` — replaced by multi-region template & automated policy remediation.

 	- `.github/workflows/deploy.yml` — GitHub Actions: parameter generation, bicep build validation, group deployment, role assignment for the UAI, and a subscription deployment to create the policy assignment/remediation.
 Implemented to avoid shell quoting/path mangling on Windows runners by using PowerShell for param file creation and passing the parameters file to `az`.
 	- `azure-pipelines.yml` — Azure DevOps: mirrors the same flow using `AzurePowerShell@5` and `AzureCLI@2` tasks.
 The pipeline also writes a parameters JSON and uses PowerShell inline scripts for steps that pass resource ids.